ssc-oscar/lookup/tutorial.md

 Usage: `UNIX> python a2L.py 2` for writing `a2LFullP2.s`

 #### Implementing the application
 Now that we have our a2L files, we can run some interesting statistics as to how significant language usage changes over time for different authors.
-The program [langtrend.py](https://bitbucket.org/swsc/lookup/src/master/langtrend.py) runs the chi-squared contingency test (via the stats.chi2_contingency() function from scipy module) for authors from an a2LFullP{0-31}.s file on STDIN and calculates a p-value for each pair of years for each language for each author.
+The program [langtrend.py](https://bitbucket.org/swsc/lookup/src/master/langtrend.py) runs the chi-squared contingency test (via the stats.chi2_contingency() function from scipy module) for authors from an a2LFullP{0-31}.s file and calculates a p-value for each pair of years for each language for each author.
 This p-value means the percentage chance that you would find another person (say out of 1000 people) that has this same extreme of change in language use, whether that be an increase or a decrease.
 For example, if a given author editied 300 different Python files in 2006, but then editied 500 different Java files in 2007, the percentage chance that you would see this extreme of a change in another author is very low.
 In fact, if this p-value is less than 0.001, then the change in language use between a pair of years is considered "significant".

 In order for this p-value to be a more accurate approximation, we need a larger sample size of language counts.
 When reading the a2LFullP{0-31}.s files, you may want to rule out people who dont meet certain criteria: